rusinmt/Portfolio/Excel/readme.md

 ![datamodel](https://github.com/rusinmt/portfolio/assets/143091357/e67143ee-e4df-4e14-ba0f-20c2b831b28d)

-The project delved further into the dataset, implementing advanced functions and techniques, including Find and Replace, Index(Match), SUMIF, and XLOOKUP, to manipulate and extract data effectively.
+The project delved deeper into the dataset, implementing structured functions such as Find and Replace, Index(Match), SUMIF, and XLOOKUP, to effectively manipulate and extract data.

-Handling data in various formats, such as unifying date formats and incorporating geographic data, presented its own set of challenges.
+Managing data in various formats, such as standardizing date formats and incorporating geographic data.
 The utilization of pivot tables proved invaluable in structuring and summarizing data efficiently.
 Additionally, conditional data manipulation was achieved through the use of functions like IF() and FILTER(), while custom formatting and DAX measures were used in presenting key metrics in the dashboard.

 VBA code automates two funtions of the Dashboard.